 - 1. Two opportunities to take written examinations will be offered each academic year.
-The previous provision applies equally to examinations other than written examinations, unless this cannot be reasonably demanded of the programme.
-The times in which the examinations can be taken are: - " At the end of the teaching period in which the course is taught, and - " in the fifth week or at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar. - 2.
+The previous provision applies equally to assessments other than written examinations, unless this cannot be reasonably demanded of the programme.
+In those cases a different option will be provided, if at all possible.
+Participation in this may -within the limits of proportionality- be subject to additional requirements.
+The times in which the examinations can be taken are: - " at the end of the teaching period in which the course is taught, and - " in the fifth week or at the end of the next teaching period or during the summer resit period according to the TU Delft academic calendar. - 2.
 An annual timetable is issued detailing when examinations may be taken, and it is published before the start of the relevant teaching period. - 3.
 Contrary to the provisions in Section 1, the opportunity to take the examination for a course that is not taught in a certain academic year must be given at least once in that year. - 4.
 Contrary to the provisions of Section 1, two opportunities to sit an examination will be offered for discontinued courses in the academic year following the year in which the course was last taught.
 Both opportunities are in the academic year following the one in which the course was last taught. - 5.
 In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.

-Article 18 Oral examinations
+Article 18 - Oral examinations

-- 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the Board of Examiners. - 2.
-Oral examinations shall not be public, unless the Board of Examiners has decided otherwise.
+- 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the Board of Examiners. - Oral examinations shall not be public, unless the Board of Examiners has decided otherwise.
 In deviation from this first clause, a final presentation is given publicly except in special cases in which the Board of Examiners has decided otherwise, whether or not at the request of the student. - 3.
 The oral examination is administered by at least two examiners.
-In the event of unforeseen circumstances or measures, the Board of Examiners may allow the oral examination to be administered by a single examiner, provided the student consents to an audio and/or video recording with sound of the oral examination.
+In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the oral examination be administered by a single examiner, in which case provided the student consents an audio and/or video recording of the oral examination will be made.

-Article 19 Determination and announcement of results
+Article 19 - Determination and announcement of results